jrhaab/jrhaab/README.md

 - 👋 Hi, I’m Emmanuel Baah
-- 👀 I’m interested in Algorithms,Programming,photography, beat making.
+- 👀 I’m interested in Software development,Algorithms and Machine Learning.
-- 🌱 I’m currently learning Machine Learning and Web development
+-  🔭 I’m currently working on a small python library to help cars navigate effectively when there is a malfunctioning in traffic-lights
+-💬 Ask me about everything, i am open to any and everything -🤔 I’m always looking for help with so many things
-- 💞️ I’m looking to collaborate with google
+- 💞️ I’m looking to collaborate with Memphis Corperation
+- 😄 Pronouns: He/Him/His
+- ⚡ Fun fact: if's practical jokes, I'm in.😜🚀
 - 📫 How to reach me : emmanuelhaab14@gmail.com

 <!---
 jrhaab/jrhaab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.